sudara/pamplejuce/README.md

 6. Rename `AudioPluginAudioProcessor` to your plugin name in the code.

-7. If you want to codesign and notarize on macOS,
+7. If you are packaging and code signing, you'll want to take a look at the packaging/ directory and add assets and config that match your product.
+Otherwise you can delete the steps which do this.

 ## Conventions